Friday, 11 April 2014

 Running Past blog trace the small stream as it winds its way from Shooters Hill through Kidbrooke.
 It joins the Quaggy in Lee Green from a pipe in the brick work.

 This is a scrapbook dedicated to the study of London's weeds and the wild places where they grow.
 Wildcornerz also looks at the languages, cultures and mythologies that develop in these cracks.

 A Wildcorner is a term referring to a gap that has been left to grow wild in the city.
 The term encompasses every wild piece of land no matter the size, from large disused sports grounds to small patches of commercial wasteland, to a crack in the pavement.
 As long as this gap in the man made landscape harbours some kind of weed, then it is considered a Wildcorner.

-Wildcorners and Wildcorridors* are dotted all over the capitol and vary in content, depending on their location and history.
-One thing most have in common is that they are normally restricted in someway from public access or boarded off and hidden from public view altogether.
+Wildcorners and Wildcorridors* are dotted all over the capital and vary in content, depending on their location and history.
+One thing most have in common, is that they are normally restricted in someway from public access or boarded off and hidden from public view altogether.
 In this blog we focus particularly on the Wildcorners of south east London.

-* Wildcorridor; a word used to describe a channel or pathway made inside the metropolis that also facilities the propagation and growth of weeds.
-This includes railway sidings, wild rivers and canals.
+* Wildcorridor; a word used to describe a channel or pathway that runs through an urban landscape, which facilities the propagation and growth of weeds.
+This includes railway sidings, rivers and canals.